melezhik/sparky/README.md

 ## Class API

-For OOP lovers there is Sparky::JobApi::Role that implements some Sparky::JobApi-ish methods, so one can write scenarios in OOP style:
+For OOP lovers there is a Sparky::JobApi::Role that implements some Sparky::JobApi-ish methods, so one can write scenarios in OOP style: